visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    image_topo_order_of_domain_variables = xrayout["domain_000000/state/xray_data/image_topo_order_of_domain_variables"]

 **4. Accessing the** :ref:`Spatial_Extents_Meshes` **data.**
-Because the :ref:`Spatial_Extents_Meshes` shares a lot in common with the :ref:`Basic_Mesh_Output`, we will only cover here how to extract some of the unique values.
+Because the :ref:`Spatial_Extents_Meshes` share a lot in common with the :ref:`Basic_Mesh_Output`, we will only cover here how to extract some of the unique values.

 ::